obsidiansystems/obelisk/lib/route/docs/introduction.md

 segments or if we've reached the end.

 To do this, the `SegmentResult` has two constructors, one recursive allowing for more structure, and the other terminating, indicating that this path is complete.
-Refer to the Haddock documentation for more detail information.

 The recursive constructor has the following type: